Webist/InterServices/handler/Http/Delivery/readme.md

 ### (Web) Delivery methods

+Initialization is done as it below.
+There is no initialisation or bootstrap stage.

 + Simple
 Simple page inclusion.

 + MVC (Model View Controller)
 Controller class will be instantiated.
 Controller method will be invoked.
 Parameters will be as arguments passed.

 + MOM (Machine Object Model)
 Service Container will be instantiated.
-MainHandler class will be instantiated.
 Main class will be instantiated.
 Controller-Handler class will be instantiated.
 Controller class will be instantiated.
 Controller method will be invoked.
 Parameters will be as arguments passed.